openstack-archive/networking-ovn/doc/source/admin/routing.rst

 ~~~~~~~~~~~~

 Networking-ovn implements L3 high availability in a transparent way.
 You
 don't need to enable any config flags.
-As soon as you have more than one
+As soon as you have more than
-chassis capable of acting as an l3 gateway to the specific external network
+one chassis capable of acting as an l3 gateway to the specific external
-attached to the router it will schedule the router gateway port to multiple
+network attached to the router it will schedule the router gateway port
-chassis, making use of the gateway_chassis column on OVN's logical router
+to multiple chassis, making use of the ``gateway_chassis`` column on OVN's
-ports.
+``Logical_Router_Port`` table.

 At the low level, functionality is all implemented mostly by OpenFlow rules
 with bundle active_passive outputs.
 The ARP responder and router